wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 - The (required) `wordType`-tag to specifies that the event is a `trust attestation` (as opposed to an `action`, a `category`, or a `relationship`)
 - The (required) `w`-tag to specifies that the event is a `trust attestation` (as opposed to an `action`, a `category`, or a `relationship`)
 - The (required) `p`-tag indicates the pubkey of the ratee.
+- The (required) `c`-tag indicates the context of the rating.
+There is no single specified format, but could be a string e.g. "science", a note id, or a naddr
-- The (required) `action`-tag specifies the action, and can be either the name, the naddr, or the note id of the action
+- The (optional) `action`-tag specifies the context action (if following the relevant protocol for context), and can be either the name, the naddr, or the note id of the action
-- The (required) `category`-tag specifies the category, and can be either the name, the naddr, or the note id of the category
+- The (optional) `category`-tag specifies the context category (if following the relevant protocol for context), and can be either the name, the naddr, or the note id of the category
 - The (optional) `score`-tag specifies the score, and is an integer between 0 and 100
 - The (optional) `confidence`-tag specifies the confidence, and is an integer between 0 and 100 (percent)
 - The (optional) `t`-tag specifies whether the attestation is transitive and takes values `true` or `false`; if left absent, the default is `true`.

 As a paraterized replaceable event, `Trust Attestations` must also include an "a" tag, which will be a concatenation of:
-- the `wordType`-tag, i.e. "trustAttestation"
+- the `wordType`-tag, i.e. "trustAttestation", or can be the note id or naddr of the wordType
 - the pubkey of the ratee
 - the naddr (or note id?) of the action
 - the naddr (or note id?) of the category